-Held at the AICT in the Central Business District, this Industry currency and vocational competency day were aimed at teachers delivering courses in Applied Information Technology, Business Management and Computer Science.
+Held at the AICT in the Central Business District, this Industry currency and vocational competency day were aimed at teachers delivering courses in Applied Information Technology, Business Management, and Computer Science.
 Kristen Reddin, Founder of Devise PD, aimed to engage participants in a range of new technologies aimed to improve classroom delivery.

-The Australian Institute of Commerce and Technology had facilities similar to modern schools with teachers being able to see how a good set up can directly impact the learning experience.
+The Australian Institute of Commerce and Technology had facilities similar to modern schools with teachers being able to see how a good setup can directly impact the learning experience.
 Sessions included live streams from the States included young entrepreneurs who had developed their own apps through to TedX talks about the shifting culture of technology.

-In this session, ICT teachers were introduced to a range of graphic organizers which they could use to customize delivery of their lesson plans to improve student engagement and the learning experience.
+In this session, ICT teachers were introduced to a range of graphic organizers which they could use to customize the delivery of their lesson plans to improve student engagement and the learning experience.
 Our goal was to arm them with the ability to create more engaging experiences in the classroom and to boost student’s critical and visual thinking.

-What They Know… What they Want to Know
+What They Know… What They Want to Know

 Using a KWL graphic organizer, we asked teachers what they already knew in terms of coding and to get a sense of their current ICT experience and knowledge.
 This was a quick 3-minute exercise followed by a quick review.
 Next, we spent a bit more time thinking about what they wanted to know.
 This would then inform the next presenters and let them focus their session for the audience.